samAricha/ChamaaFinance_CMP_KTOR/README.md

 - open project in Android Studio and run imported android run configuration

 ### Desktop
-Run the desktop application: `./gradlew :desktop:run`
+Run the desktop application: `./gradlew :composeApp:run`

 ### Server
 To run the KTOR Server: